 Net income is placed in the company’s capital reserves to ensure stable health care coverage.
 These reserves serve as a critical safety net so Regence can pay member claims.
 As a tax-paying nonprofit, this is Regence’s only source of funds for investments, cyber defense, and paying for higher than expected medical costs.

 Founded in 1917, Regence and affiliated companies employ more than 1,800 people in Washington, driving more than $377 million in economic activity throughout the state, according to ECONorthwest.
 Additionally, Regence, together with its corporate foundation and employees, contributed more than $5.1 million to benefit 627 different nonprofit organizations in 2020.

-Regence BlueShield has been providing health care solutions to Washingtonians in select counties for more than a century.
-As a tax-paying nonprofit independent licensee of the Blue Cross and Blue Shield Association, Regence is part of a family of companies dedicated to transforming health care by delivering innovative products and services that change the way consumers nationwide experience health care.
+Regence BlueShield has been serving Washingtonians in select counties for over a century and now provides over 1.2 million people with comprehensive health insurance solutions.
+As a nonprofit independent licensee of the Blue Cross and Blue Shield Association, Regence is part of a family of companies dedicated to transforming health care by delivering innovative products and services that change the way consumers nationwide experience health care.
 For more information, please visit regence.com, facebook.com/regenceblueshieldwa or twitter.com/regencewa.